shivani0826/Ecommerce-Manual-Testing/README.md

 This project demonstrates end-to-end Manual Testing of an e-commerce web application using industry-standard testing practices.

+# How to View Files

+- Text (.txt) files can be viewed directly in browser
+- Excel (.xlsx) files contain detailed test documentation
+- This project demonstrates real manual testing artifacts

 ## Application Tested
 SauceDemo (https://www.saucedemo.com/)